How does the Homeownership Program work?

 Applicants who have filed for bankruptcy in the past should demonstrate a good credit history since the bankruptcy and bankruptcies must have been discharged at least five years prior to the application for the Homeownership Program.

-Is there a down payment for a Habitat home?
+Is there a down payment for a Habitat for Humanity home?

 Future homeowners are required to submit a $500 cash down payment due before closing.

 How does a Habitat for Humanity mortgage work?

 Habitat for Humanity sells homes at the cost of materials and real estate without adding further profit.
 In addition, Habitat for Humanity provides the funds to purchase the home without added interest.
 The no-interest mortgage is significant because a loan from a commercial bank adds interest payments, which more than doubles the cost of the home to the buyer over the lifetime of the loan.
 There is no penalty to the buyer for paying off the mortgage ahead of schedule – though other restrictions may remain in place for the entire original mortgage period.

 Can the design of the house be changed?

 Habitat for Humanity will select the design of the house based on the lot size and needs of the partner family.
 Structural modification can be made to accommodate the needs of homeowners or family members.

 Can you sell your Habitat for Humanity home?